ryuheechul/freezejs/README.md

 - Add freeze.css and freeze.html on your html page.

-- Add freezable class to your map elements.
+- Add "freezable" class to your map elements.

 - Check out demo.html to see real example.